 Now that she is established here in New Orleans, she is more thankful than ever for her mom’s career advice to not give up even in the face of adversity.
 Meredith’s mother pushed her to keep striving for her ultimate goal of becoming an ophthalmologist.
 Dr. Mouney went through undergrad, four years of veterinary school, a one year internship, three years of residency, and a written and practical exam to become a board certified veterinary ophthalmologist.
 If you’re counting, that is 11 years of studying with one rather large test at the end.
 Naturally, there were times along the way when giving up would have been the easy way out, but Meredith’s mother never allowed her to give up on her dream.
 Meredith shares confidently that she’d encourage us all to “work to live, but do not live to work because family is the most important thing in life and moments are fleeting.”

 While you may not need her services often, if and when your pet happens to require ophthalmic surgery, diagnostic testing, or treatment, we are all so lucky to have this talented and dedicated mom specializing in veterinary ophthalmology right here in New Orleans.

 How To Make An Appointment

-To schedule an appointment, you can either get a referral from your pet’s veterinarian, or you can contact Metairie Veterinary Ophthalmology Specialists directly.
+To schedule an appointment, you can either request a referral from your pet’s veterinarian, or you can contact Metairie Veterinary Ophthalmology Specialists directly

 Metairie Veterinary Ophthalmology Specialists is located within Metairie Small Animal Hospital at 101 Metairie Road in Old Metairie.
 To learn more or make an appointment, please visit their website, or give them a call at (504) 872-9898.